swapnild333/devops-cloud-interview-guide/03-linux/linux-devops-interview-prep.md

 ```
 **Prod angle:** Docker/K8s map host directories into containers this way constantly.

+“A bind mount takes a directory and makes it accessible at a second location, within the same filesystem — it’s not a copy, both paths point at the exact same underlying data.
+If I create a file through one path, it instantly shows up through the other, and if I delete it through either path, it’s genuinely gone, not just gone from one view.

+This is exactly the mechanism Docker uses with -v volume mounts, and Kubernetes uses with hostPath volumes — mapping a directory on the host into a container’s filesystem.
+It’s how, for example, an application running inside a container can write logs that actually persist on the host, surviving even if the container itself gets destroyed and recreated.
+The important operational detail is that because it’s the same underlying data and not an isolated copy, actions taken inside the container genuinely affect the host — deleting a file inside the container deletes it on the host too, and file ownership follows the same UID numbers on both sides, which is a common source of permission mismatches when a container runs as root but the host-side process expects a specific non-root owner.”

 ### 18. Troubleshooting disk I/O slowness
 ```
 iostat